chronchi/chronchi.github.io/_posts/2022-04-04-dichotomizationpt1.md

 ## Simulation

-A total of 5000 simulations are run for a total of 100 samples.
-First the random outcome is generated and then random normaly distributed covariates are obtained by sampling the mean and standard deviation from an uniform distribution.
+In total 5000 simulations are run, each with a sample size of 100.
+First the random outcome is generated and then random normaly distributed covariates are obtained by sampling the mean and standard deviation from a uniform distribution.

 ```r